ducoffeM/keras_custom/README.md

 <br>

 ## 👋 Welcome to keras custom documentation!

-***Keras Custom*** is a Python library built qui contient des classes non natives à Keras et des modules de manipulation des modèles Keras.
-It provides a clear and modular framework on top of Keras, making it a valuable tool for researchers and educators in deep learning.
+**Keras Custom** is a Python library that extends Keras with custom, non-native classes and modules designed to enhance model manipulation.
+This library introduces powerful new features, including advanced model analysis tools and utilities, that are not available in Keras by default.
+It provides a clear, modular framework built on top of Keras, making it an invaluable tool for researchers, educators, and developers working in deep learning.

-It enables researchers and developers to efficiently analyze, manipulate, and utilize Keras neural models in downstream tasks.
+The new non-native classes in **Keras Custom** enable users to efficiently analyze, modify, and optimize Keras-based neural models for a variety of downstream tasks.
+These custom components open up new possibilities for customizing and extending Keras models beyond the built-in functionality.

+Whether you're exploring new architectures, conducting research, or building complex deep learning workflows, **Keras Custom** offers the flexibility and power to streamline your work.

 ## 📚 Table of contents